-When it comes to fish, avoid farm-raised fish as they are generally fed an unnatural diet.
+Avoid farm-raised fish as they are generally fed an unnatural diet when it comes to fish.
 Choose sardines or Alaskan salmon instead.
-You can also choose other fish that are safe to eat, such as tuna, halibut, or salmon.
+You can also choose other safe fish to eat, such as tuna, halibut, or salmon.

-Low cholesterol levels are most likely caused by certain changes in the individual’s diet and physical condition.
-Therefore, to properly treat the condition, modifying the diet is not enough.
+Low cholesterol levels are most likely caused by specific changes in the individual’s diet and physical condition.
+Therefore, to properly treat the disease, modifying the diet is not enough.

-In such cases, the doctor may make certain adjustments in drug dosing to restore normal cholesterol levels.
+The doctor may make certain adjustments in drug dosing to restore normal cholesterol levels in such cases.

-- Staying physically active – Physical activity is often associated with elevated levels of good cholesterol.
-It is not necessary to carry out intense forms of exercise as moderate forms of exercise such as jogging or brisk walking can already help people to get active.
+- Staying physically active – Physical activity is often associated with elevated good cholesterol levels.
+It is not necessary to carry out intense forms of exercise as moderate forms of exercise such as jogging, or brisk walking can already help people to get active.

 - If you are one of those people who constantly sit around at work – make sure you stand up and walk around the office for about 30 minutes to 1 hour.
 It is recommended to exercise at least five times a week.

 - Take Fish Oil Supplements – Studies suggest that taking fish oil supplements three times a week is ideal.
-However, it is recommended to consult a doctor first before taking any type of supplements.
+However, it is recommended to consult a doctor first before taking any supplements.

-- Consume green tea : Green tea is very good for the general health of the body.
-It contains compounds, which are beneficial when it comes to maintaining cholesterol levels in the body.
-Green tea extract capsules are also known to be effective in lowering bad cholesterol in the body.
+- Consume green tea: Green tea is perfect for the general health of the body.
+It contains compounds that are beneficial for maintaining cholesterol levels in the body.
+Green tea extract capsules are also effective in lowering bad cholesterol in the body.

 Here are several foods that can easily cause hypolipidemia:

-- Oats – Oats are known to contain high amounts of linoleic acid, which is said to account for a total of 35 percent of unsaturated fatty acids.
+- Oats – Oats are known to contain high amounts of linoleic acid, which accounts for a total of 35 percent of unsaturated fatty acids.
 It is also enriched with vitamin E and saponins.
-Oats also play an important role in lowering plasma cholesterol levels in the body.
+Oats also play an essential role in lowering plasma cholesterol levels in the body.

-- Onion : The lipid-lowering efficacy of onions along with diallyl disulfide and small amounts of sulfur amino acids is said to be very relevant when it comes to lowering blood pressure and preventing atherosclerosis.
+- Onion: The lipid-lowering efficacy of onions, along with diallyl disulfide and small amounts of sulfur amino acids, is very relevant when it comes to lowering blood pressure and preventing atherosclerosis.
 It also has a protective effect on the arteries.
 It also contains prostaglandin A, which helps widen blood vessels and improves blood pressure.

-- Almonds : Almonds are said to contain cholesterol, saturated fat, and seven percent fatty acids.
-Patients suffering from high blood pressure are recommended to replace foods that are rich in saturated fatty acids.
+- Almonds: Almonds contain cholesterol, saturated fat, and seven percent fatty acids.
+Patients suffering from high blood pressure are recommended to replace foods rich in saturated fatty acids.

 - Chili – Chili peppers are known to contain vitamin C, which helps improve the body’s microcirculation, reduces the brittleness of capillaries, and balances cholesterol levels in the body.

-Having low levels of cholesterol in the body is often linked to a number of serious health problems.
+Having low cholesterol levels in the body is often linked to several serious health problems.
 It is a significant risk factor for bleeding within brain tissues called primary intracerebral hemorrhage in the older population.

 Pregnant women with low cholesterol levels are also at risk for low-birth-weight babies or premature deliveries.

-Furthermore, being suicidal along with violent behavior is also attributed to low cholesterol levels.
+Furthermore, being suicidal and violent behavior is also attributed to low cholesterol levels.
 Therefore, symptoms of mental instability, anxiety, and depression could be due to low cholesterol levels.